safwat-fathi/MasterLinux_task/README.md

 - fetch questions from a rest api.
 - render those questions one by one.
-- on every answer user get a feedback message if his answer is correct or not.
 - render user score on the end.

 ## Must use Redux